 The relaxed nature of kayaking (assuming you’re not jumping paddle first into open-ocean kayaking) can lead to a false sense of safety.
 But exposing your body to the elements for hours or a full day at a time can wreak havoc on your skin, eyes, and more.
-Take care of your most exposed bits by donning a hat, a lightweight long-sleeve shirt, and plenty of eco-conscious sunscreen.
+Take care of your most exposed parts by donning a hat, a lightweight long-sleeve shirt, and plenty of eco-conscious sunscreens.
 Pack plenty of water — twice what you think you’ll need — in an insulated water bottle.
 Don’t forget to protect your smartphone, wallet, and other personal effects, too, by stashing them in a waterproof dry bag.

 Adjust Your Ride

 Fitting your kayak to your body shape, size, and paddling style is key to ensuring a comfortable day on the water.
 You should feel upright and snug in your kayak, but be able to exit safely if you capsize.
 With your boat on dry land, start by focusing on your three main points of contact.
 Start by adjusting the backrest until it is comfortable and supportive.
 The footpegs should be adjusted so that the ball of your foot rests on the pegs and you have a slight bend in your knees.
 Your knees or thighs should have contact with the outside of the cockpit, or in the thigh straps, if you are paddling a sit-on-top kayak.
 These will limit side to side ‘wobble’ as you paddle.